Maximizing M&A Success through Enterprise Architecture

 The challenges facing a merger are arguably greater than a simple acquisition.
 The former requires compatibility at the architectural, process, business model, and social levels.
 The latter only requires acquisition with considerable flexibility remaining regarding the structure of the company’s relationships within the (owned) network.

-The models, and formulations discussed above, can be used to evaluate both private and public sector networks although the latter is often given greater latitude for inefficiencies.
-This doesn’t have to be the case as both sectors can be evaluated based on their business model and enterprise architecture fit.
-Misalignment can be very costly regardless the industry sector and needs to be taken quite seriously if the pitfalls of a poorly planned merger or acquisition is to be supported.
+The models and formulations discussed above can be used to evaluate both private and public sector networks.
+The public sector is often given greater latitude for inefficiencies.
+This does not have to be the case.
+Both sectors can be evaluated based on their business model.
+They can also be evaluated based on their enterprise architecture fit.
+Misalignment can be very costly in any industry.
+It needs to be taken quite seriously to support a poorly planned merger or acquisition.

-With NGO’s we often find a lag in technology and KPI adoption, which warrants cautious selection of tools to increase service line support, evaluation, and delivery.
+NGO’s often experience a lag in technology and KPI adoption.
+This lag warrants a cautious selection of tools.
+The goal is to increase service line support, evaluation, and delivery.
 Yet there is also a balance when a lack ‘of’ a technical foundation is met with performance issues.
 Moving from this stage with technical competencies, which are often experienced as impersonal and alienating, can be challenging.

 In some of these cases the companies may benefit beginning with a dialogue around: